Biden’s history of controversial racial comments

 But discussing the “civility” in the Senate during the 1970s, Biden said: “Well guess what?
 At least there was some civility.
 We got things done.
 We didn’t agree on much of anything.
 We got things done.
 We got it finished.
 But today, you look at the other side and you’re the enemy.
 Not the opposition, the enemy.
 We don't talk to each other anymore.”

 Sens.
-Corey Booker, Kamala Harris and Elizabeth Warren, also running for president at the time, raised serious concerns.
+Cory Booker, Kamala Harris and Elizabeth Warren, also running for president at the time, raised serious concerns.

 August 2012: “Put y’all back in chains”